Rafael Nadal: French Open winner a 'sporting great'

 All this has earned him seven titles from nine tournaments and just the two defeats (both in finals) in the four months of his comeback.

 Every victory, every ranking point between now and February will add to his already substantial tally.
 Even though he stands at five on the new ATP ranking list, it is not out of the question that he could be number one again later in the year.

 All the talk here at Roland Garros after the match, as Nadal sat on the news conference desk moving effortlessly from one international interview to the next, was of his eight French Opens.

 But let's consider something just as significant: This was a 12th Grand Slam title for the man from Majorca.
 That's the same as Roy Emerson who held the record outright until 13 years ago.

 I remember peering in the gloom on Centre Court in 2000 when Pete Sampras moved onto 13, beating Emerson's record.

 The sensation of historical significance on that dark, moving evening, was inescapable.
 I am sure there were many people that night who assumed the mark would never be beaten.

 Sampras ended up with 14 and Roger Federer has 17 but they're the only men who've won more than Nadal.

-- superbly winning a 16th Grand Slam - his claims to sporting greatness are indisputable.
+Like Serena Williams the day before - superbly winning a 16th Grand Slam - his claims to sporting greatness are indisputable.